kibook/s1kd-tools/s1kd-newdm/README.md

 -o &lt;orig&gt;
 The originator enterprise name of the new data module.

+-P
+When determining tech name from an SNS (-S or -M), include the previous level of SNS in the tech name.
+This means that:

+-   tech names derived from a subsystem will be formatted as "System - Subsystem"

+-   tech names derived from a subsubsystem will be formatted as "Subsystem - Subsubsystem"

+-   and tech names derived from an assembly will be formatted as "Subsubsystem - Assembly".

+If both levels have the same title, then only one will be used.

 -p
 Prompts the user for any values left unspecified.